Addressing compounding problems

 For people with medical conditions, living without adequate heating or cooling can increase their risk of illness or death.
 Those most at risk include older people; young children; and individuals with chronic respiratory, cardiovascular, neurological, musculoskeletal or mental health conditions.
 These groups are over‑represented in low‑income households.

-The pilot program was designed in 2019 by Anica Niepraschk, Damian Sullivan and Magnus Garathun, who used stakeholder consultation and a literature review to identify major gaps in Australian policy and programs [then what?].
+The pilot program was designed in 2019 by Anica Niepraschk, Damian Sullivan and Magnus Garathun, who used stakeholder consultation and a literature review to identify major gaps in Australian policy and programs and design a response that would test and refine a scalable intervention.

 Interconnected factors addressed by Climate Safe Homes